matikin9/mapbox-studio-102/README.md

 7. Visit the GitHub pages URL and see your custom map!
 Styles may take several minutes to update with your dataset.

 ## History
-Developed as a MaptimeLA workshop for 4/19/17.
+Developed for a MaptimeLA workshop held on 4/19/17 in DTLA.